 Images that illustrate an actual public or non-public event, life, an area of human interest, telling news that have meaning on the context or record of events, high impact and/or lasting emotional response.
 Images that illustrate sporting events are included in this category.
 Basic color and brightness adjustments, cropping, dodging and burning in are allowed.
 Only single-capture images will be accepted.
 Composite and multiple exposure images will not be accepted.
 The original captured image (in RAW or jpg) must be available if requested by the WPC.

 Entries in Wedding must be done in connection with an actual wedding event (not a commercially created image).
-Images must reﬂect the personality of the subject(s) and/or illustrate the story of the event.
-They must include some visual reference(s) that deﬁnes the wedding event (traditional clothing, church ﬂowers etc.).
-Composite images are allowed as long as the digital postproduction is not a signiﬁcant part of displaying the essence or the personality of the subject(s).
+Images must reflect the personality of the subject(s) and/ or illustrate the story of the event.
+They must include some visual reference(s) that defines the wedding event (traditional clothing, church flowers etc.).
+Composite images are allowed as long as the digital postproduction is not a significant part of displaying the essence or the personality of the subject(s).
 Commercial, Illustrative and Fashion images are not permitted in the Wedding category and instead must be entered into Commercial or Illustration categories.
 Judges will consider the relevance of highly manipulated images and the spirit of intent of the rules as it relates to the category.
 In instances where an image is challenged regarding an image from the wedding event, the captain will be asked to provide additional images from that event that define being from a real event (bride and groom, groups, ceremony etc).

 a.
 Submissions will be entered via the WPC Online Entry System by each team’s designated captain using the supplied login information.

 b.
 Colour and black & white pictures may be submitted.
 Images must be:

 - A minimum of 4,000 pixels on the longest side